jbclements/3x3-last-layer-simple-simple/README.md

 # Mathy overview

 A 3x3 puzzle is essentially an exercise in physical group theory.
 A puzzle consists of corner pieces and edge pieces.
-The corners can be permuted and independently oriented (subject to some parity constraints; you can't just rotate one corner through a set of legal moves), and the edges can be permuted and independently oriented.
+The corners can be permuted and independently oriented (subject to some parity constraints; you can't rotate just *one* corner through a set of legal moves), and the edges can be permuted and independently oriented.

 Most solution plans essentially consists of an ordering on permutation & orientation "fixes" in a predetermined order.
 One standard plan is to do orientation and permutation simultaneously to bring a full layer into correctness, then do the same for the edges that make up the second layer, then tackle the last layer.